Define Structure and Goals

 Collection Banner

-This block was specially created to let your creativity be used and it’s very simple to use.
+This block was specially created to let your creativity be used it's based on images, so you can upload an image inspired on the collection you will add to the action.

 The final result of a Collection Banner.